0badaE/nintendo/README.md

 This is my first ever time working with backend!
-I made my very own API, that I then used a getFetch API to retrieve the info from so I can make a little web app using HTML and JS
+I made my very own API, that I then used a getFetch API to retrieve the info from my own API so I can make a little web app using HTML and JS

 I made an api containing Nintendo devics, their release date, how many sold and their price.